-Driving through Normandy was a great way to see the countryside and towns as we headed for the D-Day beaches.
+Driving through Normandy was a great way to see the countryside and towns as we headed for the D-Day beaches and the Normandy American Cemetery.
 Bayeux was our stopover location for the night because of its proximity to the beaches, but wow what great unexpected discoveries awaited us in the quaint medieval town of Bayeux, France!

 Our wonderful B&B, Le Castel, was family run and a convenient place to stay for the night.
 It was centrally located near the old town and only a block from the beautiful Cathédrale Notre-Dame De Bayeux.

 But what a surprise to see the amazing cathedral and its towering steeple from our balcony!